PaRa3uT/KnowledgeBase/docs/other.md

 ```

 Configuration
-In the <inventory file>, set your pg_password, broadcast_websocket_secret, secret_key, and any other settings you need for your deployment
+In the "inventory file", set your pg_password, broadcast_websocket_secret, secret_key, and any other settings you need for your deployment

 Build the image
 make docker-compose-build